abdul-baseer/coding-assignment/README.md

 B) There can be multiple ways to do it.
 Abstract classes or default methods can be used to avoid duplicate code

+## Question D

+### Part-1

+A, B) Butterfly class made with special functions existing only in butterfly